pulumi/docs/tour/programs-functions.md

     });
 ```

-This is a direct way to access the API, however there are many indirect ways this API is used.
-Many other APIs will allow JavaScript functions to be passed that will be used to define the AWS Lambda that will end up responsible for the code at runtime.
+There are also many indirect ways this API is used.
+Many Pulumi SDK APIs allow JavaScript functions to be passed that will be used to define the AWS Lambda that will end up responsible for the code at runtime.
 For example:

 ```ts
 import * as aws from "@pulumi/aws";